pehrs/spring-rest-api-docs-maven-plugin/README.md

 # spring-rest-api-docs-maven-plugin

+NOTE: __This is not a finished utility.
+It is still work-in-progress__

 This is a plugin for Maven 2 that uses javadoc and freemarker to generate documentation for SpringFramework MVC Controllers that are used for JSON REST Services.

 # Example